 How the notification system works Students can be home-schooled at any time.
 We allow parents to register children who are 5 years old, but parents are not required to register students until they turn 6.

 Compulsory school attendance law requires parents or guardians to register students between the ages of 6 and 18 within:

 Parents can also print various letters during their student's home school career using the online application.
 These letters include:

 a.
 Home school statement of enrollment b.
 Letter of acknowledgement of home school registration c.
 Letter for college admission

 A student who is withdrawn from school and is not registered with the ESD as being home schooled within 10 days of being withdrawn is truant.
 OAR 581-021-0026 (4)

-Home-schooled children must be tested before the end of grades 3, 5, 8, and 10.
+About testing requirements and resources Home-schooled children must be tested before the end of grades 3, 5, 8, and 10.
 The end of the school year is defined before August 15.
-If the child never attended public or private school, the child must be tested before August 15 following the end of grade 3.
-If the child was withdrawn from public or private school, the first required examination is not administered within the first 18 months of home schooling even if during that 18-month period is in grade 3, 5, 8, or 10.
+If the student never attended public or private school, the student must be tested before August 15 following the end of grade 3.
+If the student was withdrawn from public or private school, the first required examination is not administered within the first 18 months of home schooling even if during that 18-month period the student is in grades 3, 5, 8 or 10.

 Example 1: If a child is withdrawn at the start of his 2nd grade year, the 18 month period will be over midway through 3rd grade, and he must test by August 15 of 3rd grade.

 Example 2: If a child is withdrawn from school at the start of his 3rd grade year, the 18 month period will be over midway through 4th grade.
 Testing is only required in 3, 5, 8, and 10, therefore, he will not be required to test until the end of 5th grade.